 Also, keep paper and cardboard tucked away and away from the kitchen, especially if it’s wet.
 Wet paper products contain both food and water that cockroaches need to survive.
 So get rid of it ideally in sealed bags outside, away from the immediate vicinity of the home.

 Although it is unlikely that roaches will come back, it is possible.
 This is most common in living situations where people are housed close together, such as in apartments, garden-style houses, and neighborhoods where houses are not spaced very far apart.
 It’s a good idea to talk to your neighbors, and check to see if they are experiencing problems as well.
 Roaches can migrate in after your successful treatment.

-Even if you do everything right, roaches can find a way back into your life again.
-There are many ways this can happen; after all, roaches survive best with people.
+And even if you do everything right, roaches can still find a way back into your life.
+There are many ways this can happen, after all, roaches survive best with people.

 Roaches can be brought back into your home through a garage sale and flea market finds.